ABRG-Models/morphologica/examples/README.md

 ```
 You'll find the example program binaries in `build/examples`.

+The examples are almost all built on the morph::Visual environment,
+which means you can interact with the mouse.
+Right-button down allows
+you to drag, Left-button down allows you to rotate.
+Press 't' to
+change the axis of rotations.
+Press 'h' and have a look at stdout to
+see some other key presses. 'x' exits. 'a' Resets the view.

 ## Ermentrout2009

 Contains an implementation of a Keller-Segel reaction diffusion system.